DimohaZadira/SoundBoard_TG_bot/README.md

 If everything is OK, responses "_Good job!
 Your sound has been successfully added!
 Try sending it to somebody using @play command!_ ✅😎".

+If there were no file since last execution of this command for this user and the current one is OK, responses "_Good job!
+Your sound has been successfully added!
+Previous attempts are forgotten!_ 🟨✅".

 `/delete_sound <sound_name>`:

 Deletes `.mp3` file assosiated with entered name from storage.